Daville History, Family Crest & Coats of Arms

 Early Origins of the Daville family

-Warwickshire at Walton-Deivile, an ecclesiastical parish, in the parish of Wellesbourn-Hastings. " The manor [of Walton-Deivile], in the reign of Henry III., was the property of Walter d'Avill, one of the justices of assize for the county."
-CITATION[CLOSE]
+The surname Daville was first found in Warwickshire at Walton-Deivile, an ecclesiastical parish, in the parish of Wellesbourn-Hastings. " The manor [of Walton-Deivile], in the reign of Henry III., was the property of Walter d'Avill, one of the justices of assize for the county."

 Early History of the Daville family

-Another 251 words (18 lines of text) covering the years 1510, 1600, 1560, 1455 and 1487 are included under the topic Early Daville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daville research.
+Another 126 words (9 lines of text) covering the years 1510, 1600, 1560, 1455 and 1487 are included under the topic Early Daville History in all our PDF Extended History products and printed products wherever possible.

 Daville Spelling Variations